Skip to main content

 Popular posts from this blog

-Fall Leaves bring Sold Signs
+Fall leaves bring SOLD Signs

-Fall Leaves bring SOLD Signs!
-Summer has come to an end and you probably are thinking you've lost the opportunity to sell, and need to wait till next summer.
+Fall Leaves Bring SOLD Signs Summer has come to an end and you probably are thinking you've lost the opportunity to sell, and need to wait till next summer.
 But that's far from the truth!
 Although it's not as hectic and crazy with the swarm of buyers on the market, the fall season brings out the most serious of lookers.
 They are the pool of buyers that waited out the summer frenzy to find their perfect home in the fall, and you don't want to miss these buyers!
 They are ready to make a move, today!
 And selling in a slower period does not equate to less money.
 That's a misconception that home owners have based on untrue data that floats around.
 With the right agent, and your home being priced correctly, you can get a great deal selling your home during the fall season.
 And might actually prefer it.
 Here are the top 3 benefits to listing during the fall season.
-1. Serious Buyers - Let's be honest, if buyers are out during the busy season, looking for hom
+1. Serious Buyers - Let's be honest, if buyers are out during the busy season, looking fo...